 Foreign sellers need to set up several additional steps to have success when selling in the U.S.

-In order to collect and remit, one is to remit or give the sales tax you collect back to the state and file a state sales tax return.
-We detail this complicated process for our Sales Tax System Members.
+To collect and remit, one is to remit or give the sales tax you collect back to the state and file a state sales tax return.

 Sales Tax Remitting Costs without a U.S. Bank Account